InRule/Samples/Developer Samples/WindowsContainers/readme.md

 The `docker-compose.yml` file in the root of this repository describes the resources, services, that comprise a "vanilla" rule execution environment.
 It contains the following components (container alias are in parenthesis):

-* Rules execution service (rex)
+* Rule execution service (rex)
 * Catalog service (cat)
 * SQL Express Db (db) _Note: Microsoft no longer maintains the Windows Container version of this image.
-Consider using the linux flavor of this container instead.
+Consider using the Linux flavor of this container instead.
 You will need to manually create the database and then run the [catalog-db-builder](/inrule-catalog-db-builder/) container image (or utility).

 ### Setting up the container environment

-There are a lot of variables involved in configuring a rule exuection environment.
+There are a lot of variables involved in configuring a rule execution environment.
 Wherever possible, sensible defaults have been applied to reduce the number and locations where these variables are needed.
 The file `docker-compose.yml` contains information about the containers to run and also environmental information that is specific to a given instance of a container.
 To override these defaults or specify additional settings, create  a new file in the same directory as `docker-compose.yml` named `docker-compose.override.yml`.
 Any values found in the .override file will take precedence over values in the base docker-compose file.

 <!--